spott-dev/nodejs-sdk/README.md

 |`query`|String|Query string to find places with a similar name.|
 |`options`|Object|Object with modifiers for the call.|

-Where `options` object accepts the following parameters:
+Where `options` is an object that accepts the following parameters:

 | Option | Type | Description |
 | ------ | ---- | ----------- |